Khasi language: Script

-Some of the Khasi Syiems of old used to keep official records and communicate with one another on paper primarily using the Bengali script.
+Before British colonization, some of the Khasi Syiems (Royals) used to keep official records and communicate with one another on paper primarily using the Bengali script.
 William Carey wrote the language with the Bengali script between 1813 and 1838.
 A large number of Khasi books were written in the Bengali script, including the famous book Ka Niyom Jong Ki Khasi or The Religion of the Khasis, which is an important work on the Khasi religion.

-The Welsh missionary, Thomas Jones, in 1841 wrote the language in the Latin script.
-As a result, the Latin alphabet of the language has a few similarities with the Welsh alphabet.
+The Welsh missionary, Thomas Jones, arrived in Sohra on June 22, 1841, and proceeded to write down the local language in the Latin script.
+As a result, the modified Latin alphabet of the language has a few similarities with the Welsh alphabet.
 The first journal in Khasi was U Nongkit Khubor (The Messenger) published at Mawphlang in 1889 by William Williams.

 Khasi alphabet

 Khasi in Latin script has a different system, distinct from that of English.
 Khasi uses a 23-letter alphabet by removing the letters c, f, q, v, x and z from the basic Latin alphabet and adding the diacritic letters ï and ñ, and the digraph ng, which is treated as a letter in its own right.
+The diagraph ng is also present in Welsh alphabet.